GustavoPrata/TVON2808/replit.md

 - **Data Management**: Systems data must come from local database, not external API

 ## Recent Changes
+- **08/10/2025**: Added manual task generation for Chrome extension offline scenarios.
+New endpoint `/api/office/automation/manual-task` and "Gerar Manual" button in painel-office allow users to add credential generation tasks manually when extension is not running.
+Tasks are queued in database and processed when extension reconnects.
 - **26/09/2025**: Fixed critical bug where fixed systems (ID >= 1000) weren't appearing in distribution modal.
 Issue was caused by backend returning `systemId` (camelCase) while frontend expected `system_id` (snake_case).
 Solution: Added fallback support for both formats throughout the frontend.
 - **25/09/2025 (v2)**: Refactored fixed systems to be REAL systems saved in database and API.
 Fixed systems now require username/password, use IDs >= 1000, and points are automatically calculated (total_points / num_systems).
 Removed manual point editing.
 - **25/09/2025**: Added test message simulation feature in chat - allows sending messages as if from the client to test bot responses.
 Located above PIX billing option in chat sidebar.